JOSEPHINEGEND/Predicting-Individuals-who-are-most-likely-to-have-or-use-a-bank-account-using-Python/README.md

 # Moringa_Data_Science_Core_W1_Independent_Project_2019_08_Josephine_Wanjiku_Python_Notebook

-Moringa_Data_Science_Core_W1_Independent_Project_2019_08_Josephine_Wanjiku_Python_Notebook

 # {Predict which individuals are most likely to have or use a bank account.}

-#### {Brief description of application}, {August, 2019}
+#### {IP WEEK 1 DATA SCIENCE CORE}, {August, 2019}

 #### By **{Josephine Wanjiku}**

 ## Description

-{
-# Research question: Predict which individuals are most likely to have or use a bank account.
+{ Research question: Predict which individuals are most likely to have or use a bank account.

-# Provide an indication of the state of the financial inclusion in kenya, Rwanda, Tanzania and Uganda
+ Provide an indication of the state of the financial inclusion in kenya, Rwanda, Tanzania and Uganda

-# Provide insights into some of the key demographic factors that might drive individual's financial outcomes.
+ Provide insights into some of the key demographic factors that might drive individual's financial outcomes.

-# Exploratory Data Analysis.
+ Exploratory Data Analysis.

-# Univariate, Bivariate and Multivariate Analysis.
+ Univariate, Bivariate and Multivariate Analysis.

-# Reduction techniques:Principal Component Analysis (PCA), Linear Discriminant Analysis (LDA).
+ Reduction techniques:Principal Component Analysis (PCA), Linear Discriminant Analysis (LDA).

-# Mutiple Linear Regression Analysis.}
+ Mutiple Linear Regression Analysis.}

 ## Setup/Installation Requirements